MinecraftCitiesNetwork/democracycraft-wiki/docs/rules.md

 - You must avoid using excessive tile entities (chests, hoppers, barrels) or regular entities (mobs) in builds and designated spaces.

 ### 6. Fair Play
-- You can only play on this server with **one (1)** account.
+- You can only play on this server with **one (1)** Minecraft account.
 Any activities that occur on this account are your responsibility

 :::tip If your account is compromised, report it!
 We will try to help you out, and keep the account banned until you regain access to it.
 :::

-- Permissions must be used in accordance for why you were granted them.
-Government jobs often contain special perks, any misuse can result in revocation.
+- Permissions must be used strictly for the reasons you told you can have them for.
+  - Many Government jobs contain additional features or access.
+It is your responsibility to use them responsibly and only for appropriate reasons.
 - You must not use x-ray.
 Any proceeds from x-ray will be confiscated.
 - You are allowed to use client modifications from our [allowed list](https://www.democracycraft.net/threads/client-modification.13587/) **only**.